Copyright © Giulia Skye 2021

 “Want some lip gloss?”
 The woman offered up a small, pinkish pot.
 “It doubles up as blusher if you want to rub some on your cheeks.
 You’re looking very pale.”

 Helen saw that she was right, thanked her and dabbed color back on to her face.
-When she handed the pot back to her, the woman held the door open and Helen had no choice but to step back through it.
+When she handed the pot back, the woman held the door open and Helen had no choice but to step back through it.

 Sebastian pressed her against his warm, hard chest.
-Helen glanced helplessly over her shoulder at her new friend, but she’d already gone back to her boyfriend in the courtyard.
+Helen glanced helplessly over her shoulder at her new friend, but the woman with the red hair had already gone back to her boyfriend in the courtyard.

-Helen scanned the hotel foyer for any women who looked like they wrote poetry, but only noticed the slick, short guy in a denim jacket that Sebastian had turned her toward.
+Helen scanned the hotel foyer for any women who looked like they wrote poetry, but only noticed the slick, short guy in a denim jacket that Sebastian was heading toward.

 “Hi, I’m Gary Grice.”
-The guy held a notepad and phone, his lips twisting to one side when he smiled, like he was about to tell a dirty joke.
+The guy held a notepad and phone, and his lips twisted to one side as he looked Helen up and down.
 “What’s your name, sweetheart?”

 “That’ll be great.”
 Sebastian’s smile was affable enough, but far from natural.
-He kept his arm hooked around her and she snuggled against his body, engulfed in his woodsy scent which was far from unpleasant.
+As he kept his arm hooked around her, Helen snuggled against his body, engulfed in his fresh woodsy scent.

 “Where do you want us?”
-Sebastian gently squeezed her ribs and Helen stood tall, taking her cue to stop gawping and act like a girlfriend.
+Sebastian gently nudged Helen, which she took as her cue to stand tall, stop gawping and act like a girlfriend.

 Sebastian then took Helen’s hand and ushered her briskly through a door and up a flight of carpeted stairs.